 Pop-ups grab the attention of users on your website and prompt them to subscribe, or alert them to time-sensitive information like a sale.
 However, if they are poorly designed, they can quickly turn into a nuisance instead.
 By using quality imagery and relevant information in your pop-ups, you can ensure that your users stay informed and happy.

 Website banners have recently become a popular method of directing visitors’ attention towards specific information and areas of a website.
 Many therefore make use of attractive brand imagery to grab people’s attention.
 They are often the first thing a visitor sees when entering a website, so make sure that your images are strong enough to attract the attention and curiosity of users.

 5. About me page

-Think of your about me page as an opportunity to introduce yourself to your clients or followers.
-As with any introduction, first-impressions are key, so the kind of imagery you put forth should reflect the quality and key messages of your brand.
-By providing images that communicate the best qualities of yourself and your brand, you can be sure to impress.
+Think of your about me page as an opportunity to introduce yourself to your clients or followers.😄 As with any introduction, first-impressions are key since people make quick assumptions, so the photos you share of your personal brand should reflect your core values & personality.

 6. Facebook cover and profile photo

-Having a company Facebook group is very useful as a platform for new interested clients or followers to get to know your products or services, contact information and brand.
+Having a Facebook business page is very useful as a platform for newly interested clients or followers to get to know your products or services, become familiar with your brand and find out your contact information.
 Therefore, it makes sense to use attractive imagery that communicates the professionalism and purpose of your brand in the cover images and profile photos to create a positive first-impression.